chrislattman/test-sql/README.md

     - Otherwise you can specify that database in the `connect` method
 - Node.js requires separate libraries for MySQL and PostgreSQL

 This project uses simple SQL.
 More advanced projects may leverage SQL specific to a particular RDBMS.
 In those cases, there exist object-relational mapping (ORM) libraries that abstract away the actual SQL commands into RDBMS-independent function calls.
+Also, given their name, they let you _map_ an _object_ (instance of a Java/Python/JavaScript class or Go struct) to a row of a table in a _relational_ DBMS.
 Examples include:

 - Hibernate (Java)
 - SQLAlchemy (Python)